 - Petyr Baelish is trying to get Alayne Stone/Sansa Stark to play this role, although there is much speculation as to where this will lead.

 - Cersei wanted to be this to Tywin Lannister, but winds up as a rare female "Well Done, Son!"
-Guy instead.
-She believes it's because she's a woman; he disagrees, telling her she's just plain not as smart as she thinks she is.
+Guy instead, because Tywin would rather she adopt a more traditional female role as wife and mother to a king.